[GCP] Establishing an efficient Cloud Functions development environment [JavaScript]

 table of contents

-I'm Mandai, in charge of Wild on the development team.
+I'm Mandai, the Wild Team member of the development team.

-Are you familiar with GCP's Cloud Functions?
+Have you heard of GCP's Cloud Functions?

-Prepare the editor
+Preparing the editor

-I recommend VSCode, which natively supports JavaScript
+I recommend VSCode , which supports JavaScript natively

 npm install @google-cloud/functions-framework -g

-Prepare the project
+Preparing the project

 Create a git repository

-write the code
+Write the code

 Cloud Functions scripts require an entry point.